prisoka/Walk-your-buddy-frontend/README.md

 WYB is your solution for when, whatever reason, you don't have time to walk you dog!

 ## Installation
-1. npm install
+1. yarn install
-2. psql create database wyb_db
-3. knex migrate:latest
-4. knex seed:run
-5. run nodemon
+2. yarn start

 ## Technologies:
 <b>Front-end: JavaScript, React, Redux, CSS Framework;</b><br>